FeatureCloud/app-four/README.md

 method, and then transition to terminal.

 ![Centralized states diagram](images/centralized_state_diagram.png)
+Beware that `initial` method will not run in centralized scenario.
+In case you need, you should `initial` method in `centralized`.
 ### Modes
 FeatureCloud application are primarily designed and implemented to be used in federated workflows on real-world scenarios.
 However, for app developers, it would be convenient to implemenyt and test their applications natively, and without containerization.